codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="95%"
 %}

-* To view memory and disk usage for running and completed pipelines, click the **Metrics** tab at the bottom of the Build page.
+* To view memory and disk usage for running and completed pipeline builds, click the **Metrics** tab at the bottom of the Build page.

-  * Memory usage: View build memory usage (Y-axis) for the duration of the build run (X-axis).
+  * Memory usage: View memory usage (Y-axis) by time (X-axis) for the duration of the build.
-  * Disk usage: View disk usage (Y-axis) for the duration of the build (X-axis).
+  * Disk usage: View disk usage (Y-axis) by time (X-axis) for the duration of the build.
 The red line is set at 90% of the maximum disk space.
     To see the precise usage at different points in time, mouse over the dots.
-  Viewing the disk usage for builds, allows you to more accurately define the [minimum disk space for the build volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#runtime).
+    Viewing the actual disk usage for a build during its run allows you to better gauge and set the [minimum disk space for the build volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#runtime), and retain more space for caching purposes.